 - 2-3 days of no meetings

 It does not matter when these days are, although it helps to space the two meeting days apart from each other.
-We do, however, like to make internal meeting days on Fridays for consistency with the whole company.

 As you can see, interviews should be consolidated as much as possible on one day per team.
 That being said, this may have to give at times.